michi-gato/libraryblorg/snguyen_cv.md

 ---

 ### EDUCATION
+Pre-doctoral candidate, University of Washington (Expected 2025)

-Master of Library & Information Science candidate, University of Washington (Expected 2020)
+Master of Library & Information Science, University of Washington (Expected 2020)

 B.A.
 Economics & B.A.
 International Relations, University of California, Davis